-Q: Can you cut long hair?
+Q: Can you trim long hair?
 Or do you just cut it all off?!?
 Just being real here…

-Q: Continuing in my realness…what if my hair is too boring for you?
-Mine’s just long and straight (well…it’s confused between friz/curl/straight).
+Q: Continuing in my realness… What if my hair is too boring for you?
+Mine’s just long and straight (well… it’s confused between frizz/curl/straight).
 I don’t know what direction to go.
 But your cuts are intriguing.

 LUCKY: I love what I do.
 And I love the opportunity to cut anyone’s hair.
 I know how long people wait for my appointments, so I don’t take anyone’s patience lightly.
 I know they waited to get to that chair.
 And if you want just a trim, I respect you for liking your hair enough to want it done right.
 [Edgy] or not.

-Q: As a woman who wants to get short hair, do you think they feel more comfortable in your establishment then with a traditional barber who tend to have men?
+Q: As a woman who wants to get short hair, do you think women in the same circumstances feel more comfortable in your establishment then with a traditional barber who tend to have men?

-Q: You’ve gone “even more epic” by having two famous stylists in your place - Kendra and Eileen - who do color.
+Q: You’ve gone “even more epic” by having two Beacon-famous stylists in your place - Kendra and Eileen - who do color.
 What does that mean for your lady barbershop?
-Is it a hybrid salon barbershop?
+Is it a hybrid salon/barbershop?